 - 11. If you determined that the /tmp directory had insufficient free disk space when checking the hardware requirements, then enter the following commands to set the TMP and TMPDIR environment variables.
-Specify a directory on a file system with sufficient free disk space. - Use the df -k command to identify a suitable file system with sufficient free space. - If necessary, enter commands similar to the following to create a temporary directory on the file system that you identified, and set the appropriate permissions on the directory:
+Specify a directory on a file system with sufficient free disk space. - Bourne, Bash, or Korn shell: